mikehuntemann/9x16/02-waves-of-infrastructure/07-filesharing-approaches.md

 - bandwidth: upload / download asymmetry
 - another problem: always-on, only available when other participants are only, synchronicity
 - file management is completely in the hands of the users
+- protocol as transport layer, distributing the files with different approaches, but not influencing the production of the music itself

 ### Protocols and applications (1999-2008)